tgc-bot/FourAcesContracts/Membership.md

 13. Typical Poker rules apply.

-    5.  *Typical Poker rules* are defined as rules where it CAN be demonstrated they are in use across multiple independent Casinos.
+    6.  *Typical Poker rules* are defined as rules where it is demonstrated they are in use across multiple independent Casinos.

-    6. These rules CANNOT be found to invalidate this contract or its terms.
+    7. These rules CANNOT be found to invalidate this contract or its terms.

-    7. These rules MAY be invalidated by Management, with consensus.
+    8. These rules MAY be invalidated by Management, with consensus.

 14. Member’s SHOULD NOT collaborate with other Member’s in a manner which presents an unfair advantage, for example, by showing each